Great Slave Lake: Geography and natural history

 On some of the plains surrounding Great Slave Lake, climax polygonal bogs have formed, the early successional stage to which often consists of pioneer black spruce.

 South of Great Slave Lake, in a remote corner of Wood Buffalo National Park, is the Whooping Crane Summer Range, a nesting site of a remnant flock of whooping cranes, discovered in 1954.

 Ecology

 The Slave River provides the basin with high nutrient levels; accordingly, coupled with a general absence of pollution and invasive species, the lake is rich in aquatic life relative to its biome.
 Fish species include lake whitefish, lake trout, inconnu, northern pike and walleye, cisco, burbot, ninespine stickleback, shiner, also longnose sucker.
 Lake whitefish enjoy the highest levels, followed by cisco and suckers.
-Climate change, specifically reduced ice coverage times, are impacting the populations of these species.
+Climate change, specifically reduced ice coverage times, is impacting the populations of these species.
 Copepoda are also prevalent in the lake.

 Bodies of water and tributaries

-Rivers that flow into Great Slave Lake include (going clockwise from the community of Behchokǫ̀);
+Rivers that flow into Great Slave Lake include (going clockwise from the community of Behchokǫ̀):